Diseases & Conditions

 Physical Examination

 The standard screening test for scoliosis is the forward bending test.
-Your child will bend forward and your doctor will observe your child from the back, looking for a difference in the shape of the ribs on each side.
+Your child will bend forward and the pediatrician will observe your child from the back, looking for a difference in the shape of the ribs on each side.
 A spinal deformity will be most noticeable when your child is in this position.

-To rule out the presence of a spinal cord or nerve problem, your doctor may check the strength in your child's legs and the reflexes in the abdomen and legs.
+The doctor may check the strength in your child's legs and the reflexes in the abdomen and legs to rule out a spinal cord or nerve problem.

 Tests